The War Machines

 Sue: If this was happening today, it’d be the Gherkin.

-The Doctor and Dodo manage to ingratiate themselves into the highest echelons of British society with no problems at all, which feels a little odd.
+The Doctor and Dodo successfully ingratiate themselves into the highest echelons of British society, which is a little odd to say the least.

 Sue: Wait a minute.
-Since when has the Doctor been known to anyone on earth?
-How is he allowed to waltz straight into this lab?
+Since when has the Doctor been known to anyone on Earth?
+How can he waltz into this lab?
 Is he using his psychic paper thingy?

-We discover that Professor Brett has created the ultimate computer – WOTAN (with a V) – and tomorrow it will be connected to every computer in the world.
+We learn that Professor Brett has created the ultimate supercomputer – WOTAN (with a V) – and tomorrow it will be connected to every computer in the world.
 All six of them.
 Oh, and it’s probably sentient.
 And insane.

 Sue: So this scientist has invented the internet?